 Create a conversion-centered design or a design that infuses visuals with user interface principles.
 These principles are as follows:

 - Create focus.
 Establish focus on your page.
 Any design feature on your landing page should be dedicated to achieving a single campaign target.

 - Build structure.
 Develop a natural flow for your landing page.
-Start by developing an informational hierarchy which lists down the elements that can help you achieve your CRO goals in the most logical order.
+Start by developing an informational hierarchy which lists down the elements that can help you achieve your CO goals in the most logical order.

 - Stay consistent.
 Make sure that your website and webpages use the same fonts, color scheme, and types.
 Refrain from doing something out of the ordinary or experimenting with a new look to avoid alienating your website visitors.